-However, prior to the ratification of the The Hague Convention on the Protection of Children and Co-operation in Respect of Intercountry Adoption on April 1, 2008 many referred to the adoption process, specifically intercountry adoption, as the wild west.
-Many journalists and child welfare advocates documented the fraud and abuse in the adoption process.
+However, before the ratification of The Hague Convention on the Protection of Children and Co-operation in Respect of Intercountry Adoption on April 1, 2008, many referred to the adoption process, specifically intercountry adoption, as the wild west.
+Many journalists and child welfare advocates documented fraud and abuse in the adoption process.
 The Schuster Institute for Investigative Journalism at Brandeis University published a plethora of research on the problem of fraud and abuse shortly after the Convention went into force.
 Since the height of intercountry adoptions in 2004, unethical agencies have been closed, unscrupulous adoption professionals have been incarcerated, and the United States government closed intercountry adoptions with countries such as Cambodia and Guatemala.
 Individuals not intimately familiar with adoption were plagued with articles showcasing the corruption and many parents chose not to pursue intercountry adoption for their family.

 So, with all of that being said, how do you respond to individuals who say the adoption process is corrupt.
 They read stories of fraud and corruption and thus believe the entire process of adoption is wrong.

 As the saying goes, sunlight is the best disinfectant.
 Also, it is important to understand that the media will shine a light on the stories getting the most attention, but often it is only one sensationalized side of the story.
 Elizabeth Bartholet, director of the Child Advocacy Program at Harvard Law School and a parent of two children from Peru whom she adopted in the 1980s said it best, “In every human endeavor, there is a chance for abuse, but if a plane goes down, they don’t ground the whole airline industry…the only institution I can think of that when there’s a problem, they shut it down, is international adoption.”

 There are 140 million children in the world without the love and protection of a forever home.
 These children are the most vulnerable, the most marginalized population of people in the world.
 Yes, there were instances of terrible abuse and fraud within adoption, but it is not the whole story.
 Hundreds of thousands of children have realized their basic human right of having a forever family since the first documented instances of adoption took place.
-These children would have spent their lives in institutions, or worse, on the streets or as slaves, child soldiers, sex workers or left to survive on their own.
+These children would have spent their lives in institutions, or worse, on the streets or as slaves, child soldiers, sex workers, or left to survive on their own.
 Most of the children who have been placed in families have received the love and protection of a good, loving forever family.
 Their lives were forever changed through transparent, ethical adoption.
-Organizations like Joint Council and those that still thrive in its stead like the Congressional Coalition on Adoption Institute and the National Council for Adoption still work tirelessly for ethical adoptions.
+Organizations like Joint Council and those that still thrive in their steads like the Congressional Coalition on Adoption Institute and the National Council for Adoption work tirelessly for ethical adoptions.
 The Hague Convention, even with all of its flaws, was implemented to ensure that children who were placed in families through intercountry adoption, meet the definition of an orphan.